 The boundary scan could be a methodology for testing wire lines on computer circuit boards.
 Boundary-scan is additionally wide used as a debugging methodology to look at computer circuit pin states, live voltage, or associate analyze sub-blocks within a computer circuit.

-A multimeter is incredibly helpful for measuring voltages and resistance within a circuit.
+A multimeter is incredibly helpful for measuring voltages, current, and resistance within a circuit.
 It allows validation of power levels, continuity, and basic functionality.
 Handheld digital multimeters provide portability for testing during assembly and troubleshooting.